Two early-morning long blacks. A lunchtime flat white (especially if I’m near a cafe). And sometimes a sneaky pick-me-up afternoon espresso.

 Time to come clean: that’s a typical day for me.

-I guess to many of you that might seem like WAY too much caffeine.
-But I’m not too concerned because neuroscience shows that coffee has neuroprotective effects.
+I guess to many of you, that might seem like WAY too much caffeine.
+But I’m not concerned because neuroscience shows that coffee has neuroprotective effects.

 Neuroscience and coffee.

-According to international statistics, the highest per capita coffee consumption in the world is among Finns with 12.0 kg in year 2007, followed by 9.9 kg among Norwegians, and 8.7 kg among Danes.
+According to international statistics, the world’s highest per capita coffee consumption is among Finns, with 12.0 kg in the year 2007, followed by 9.9 kg among Norwegians and 8.7 kg among Danes.

-Some studies of Finnish coffee aficionados found that drinking two or three cups of coffee a day was associated with a decreased risk of developing Alzheimer’s disease.
+Studies of Finnish coffee aficionados found drinking two or three cups daily was associated with a decreased risk of developing Alzheimer’s disease.

-The coffee-drinking volunteers were assessed neurologically over the course of two to four years, but rather than relying on the recall or dietary surveys of coffee intake, volunteers blood caffeine levels were monitored at each visit to the lab.
+A similar result was observed US neuroscientists followed a group of coffee-drinking 65 to 88-year-olds who were starting to show the first signs of memory loss.
+Over a four year period, the coffee-drinking volunteers were assessed neurologically.
+And rather than relying on the recall or dietary surveys of coffee intake, volunteers’ blood caffeine levels were also monitored at each visit to the lab.

-The results were intriguing — moderate levels of caffeine in their blood (equivalent to about three cups a day) were associated with a reduced risk, or slower decline towards dementia.
+The results were intriguing — moderate levels of caffeine (equivalent to about three cups a day) were associated with reduced risk or slower decline towards dementia.

-And (this is the important bit) these were people who were already showing signs of memory loss, or cognitive decline.
-Coffee appeared to slow the dementia process.
+And (this is the crucial bit) these were people already showing signs of memory loss or cognitive decline.
+Coffee appeared to slow the dementia process.🌟

 “Coffee is inexpensive, readily available, easily gets into the brain, and has few side-effects for most of us.
-Moreover, our studies show that caffeine and coffee appear to directly attack the Alzheimer’s disease process.”
+Moreover, our studies show that caffeine and coffee appear to directly attack the Alzheimer’s disease process.”🌱Gary Arendash

 Dr Arendash is also studying the effects of caffeine on the brains of mice with Alzheimer’s disease.
-He’s found that adding caffeinated water to rodents’ diet results in big improvements.
-The mice perform better on short-term memory and thinking tests.
-But only if they get enough caffeine.
+Mice who drink caffeinated water perform better on short-term memory and thinking tests.

-Dr Arendash is convinced that caffeine is protecting his brain:
+Dr Arendash is convinced that caffeine protects his brain:

-“I drink five to six cups a day, religiously”
+“I drink five to six cups a day, religiously.”Gary Arendash

 It seems it’s not just your brain that benefits from coffee.
 In other research published in the prestigious New England Journal of Medicine, coffee drinkers were less likely to die from the following: